 Salt is one of the most widely used seasonings in the entire world.
 If you cook some foods without adding that dash of salt, you might wind up with a bland meal.
-As much as we love salt know, that it does not always love us!
+As much as we love salt, it does not always love us!

 Consuming too much salt can make it harder for your kidneys to remove fluid, which builds up in your system and increases blood pressure.
 And speaking of high blood pressure, African-Americans develop it at younger ages than other groups in the U.S. and are more likely to develop complications from it like stroke, heart and kidney disease, and dementia.
 Blacks in the U.S. seem to be more sensitive to salt, which increases the risk of developing high blood pressure.

 Unfortunately, most of us consume far more – about six times as much, or 3,200 mg of sodium daily.
 The Dietary Guidelines for Americans recommend that folks consume less than 2,300 mg of sodium daily (about one teaspoon of regular table salt per day).
 It is also recommended that those who have high blood pressure limit sodium intake to 1,500 mg per day (a little over 1/2 teaspoon of regular table salt per day)

 Table Salt–The most widely used and usually refined table salt is extracted from underground salt deposits.
 Table salt is 97% to 99% sodium chloride, NaCl.
 It is heavily processed to remove impurities, which may also remove trace minerals.
 It is then grounded very fine.
 Iodine, a trace mineral, was added to salt in 1924 to prevent goiter, intellectual disability, and hypothyroidism, medical conditions caused by iodine deficiency.
 Table salt also often contains an anticaking agent such as calcium silicate to prevent clumps from forming.